ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    ```
    {:pre}

-3. With the configmap defined, you can now update the backend application by asking Code Engine to set environment variables in the runtime of the application based on the values in the configmap.Update the backend application with the following command
+3. With the configmap defined, you can now update the backend application by asking Code Engine to set environment variables in the runtime of the application based on the values in the configmap.
+Update the backend application with the following command
    ```sh
    ibmcloud code-engine application update --name backend \
    --env-from-configmap backend-configuration
    ```
    {:pre}

-   To create a secret, you will use `--env-from-secret` flag.
+   To create a secret, you would need to use `--env-from-secret` flag.
 Both secrets and configmap are "maps"; so the environment variables set will have a name corresponding to the "key" of each entry in those maps, and the environment variable values will be the value of that "key".
    {:tip}

 4. To verify whether the backend application is updated with the binding and configmap.
 You can run the below command to look for the `Service Bindings` and `Environment Variables` sections